Cardinal-Hickory Creek: Regulators say consumers could pay if power line project scrapped

 Even if a controversial power line across southwest Wisconsin is never built, Midwestern utility customers could be stuck with some of the costs.

-Federal regulators have approved what’s known as “abandoned plant” incentives for American Transmission Co., ITC Midwest and Dairyland Power Cooperative, who are jointly proposing to build a $500 million transmission line between Dubuque and Madison.
+Federal regulators have approved what’s known as “abandoned plant” incentives for American Transmission Co., ITC Midwest and Dairyland Power Cooperative, which are jointly proposing to build a $500 million transmission line between Dubuque, Iowa, and Madison.

-The abandoned plant incentive is frequently granted by the Federal Energy Regulatory Commission but only comes into play when a project is canceled, said Rich Heidorn Jr., editor of RTO Insider, a trade publication that covers the nation’s electricity markets.
+The abandoned-plant incentive is frequently granted by the Federal Energy Regulatory Commission, or FERC, but comes into play only when a project is canceled, said Rich Heidorn Jr., editor of RTO Insider, a trade publication that covers the nation’s electricity markets.

 If the project were canceled, it would be up to FERC to determine what costs could be passed on to customers.

-In 2012, the developers of a proposed transmission line between West Virginia and Maryland sought to recover $121.5 million spent before grid operators decided the $2.1 billion project was no longer needed.
+In 2012, the developers of a proposed transmission line between West Virginia and Maryland sought to recover $121.5 million the company had spent before grid operators decided the $2.1 billion project was no longer needed.

-FERC later ordered the utilities to refund more than $7 million of that, including $6.2 million in advocacy, advertising and lobbying expenses and continues negotiating over allowable costs.
+FERC later told the utilities they were ineligible for at least $7 million of the $121.5 million requested, including $6.2 million in advocacy, advertising and lobbying expenses.

 The proposed 345-kilovolt Cardinal-Hickory Creek line, which would connect to a substation in Middleton, has generated widespread opposition from landowners and organizations that say it’s not needed and would be a blight on the Driftless area.